brianly1003/Blazor.IndexedDB/README.md

 ## Version history
 - 1.2.1:
-    - Upgraded from .NET Core 3.2.1 to .NET Core 8.0.0
+    - Upgraded from `.NET Core 3.2.1` to `.NET Core 8.0.0`
-    - Upgraded from netstandard2.1 to net8.0
+    - Upgraded from `netstandard2.1` to `net8.0`
-    - Changed namespace IndexedDB.Blazor to namespace Blazor.IndexedDB
+    - Changed namespace `IndexedDB.Blazor` to namespace `Blazor.IndexedDB`
-    - Added blazor.indexedDb.js to EmbeddedResource and removed TG.Blazor.IndexedDB from PackageReference
+    - Added `indexedDb.Blazor.js` to EmbeddedResource and removed `TG.Blazor.IndexedDB` from PackageReference
-    - Added IndexedDBManager.cs
+    - Added `IndexedDBManager.cs`
 - 1.1.1:
     - Upgraded from `.NET Core 3.0.0-preview` to `.NET Core 3.2.1`
     - Upgraded form `netstandard2.0` to `netstandard2.1`